WardaJibril/WardaJibril/README.md

 When I’m not working with data, I enjoy reading **fantasy books**, watching **fantasy shows**, and practicing **archery**.
 Always excited to learn, grow, and challenge myself.

----

-> "Data is the new oil, but it's only useful when refined." - Unknown